For a founder, it's crucial to be familiar with the various clauses of a term sheet before negotiating and signing up for a funding deal.

 11. Board Seat and Control

-Controlling the board means controlling the corporation.
+The board of directors is the most powerful component of your company's management structure and usually has the power to fire the CEO.
 The composition of the Board is an important and sensitive issue to founders, as we’ve all heard the horror stories of founders being “fired” from the startup they founded.

 Clause: The term sheet may outline the composition of the startup's board of directors, including the number of board seats the investor will receive and any control rights they may have.